Ben-Scr/Github-Bots/README.md

-# GitHub-Follower-Bots
+# GitHub-Bots

 A Collection of GitHub Bots for Automated Following

 ## Overview

-This repo is a collection of automation scripts designed to manage GitHub follow interactions efficiently.
+This repo is a collection of automation scripts designed to manage GitHub interactions efficiently.

 Currently, the repository includes: